rustyeddy/rustyeddy.com/content/resume/clients/_index.md

 projects.
 I can work in the capacity of an individual developer, team member or a team lead.

-In addition to leadership and architectural roles, I program daily and keep up with the industry and the ever changing landscape to be sure I am applying the best solutions to any given problem.<!--more-->
+In addition to leadership and architectural activities, I program daily and keep up with the ever changing software industry to be sure I am applying the best solutions to any given project.<!--more-->